aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 ## Union types

-When using TypeScript usages of union types are not rare.
+When using TypeScript, usages of union types are not rare.
-However, using union types for `@bindable` will effectively deactivate the auto-coercion.
+However, using union types for `@bindable` will deactivate the auto-coercion.

 ```typescript
 @customElement({ name:'my-el', template: 'not-important' })